Master of Library and Information Science

 International Applicants

-The MLIS program is primarily a web-based program.
+The MLIS program is a fully web-based program.
 Student visas cannot be issued for programs that are fully online.

 - Test of English as a Foreign Language (TOEFL) Exam – Applicants whose first language is not English (based on country of citizenship) must submit official scores on the TOEFL exam.
 International applicants whose first language is not English but who have earned a bachelor’s degree or higher from a U.S. institution may be exempt from the TOEFL requirement.